woocommerce/woocommerce/readme.txt

 * Cleaned up discount types and made some helper functions for getting them
 * woocommerce_coupon_is_valid hook
 * Fixed order tracking completed time
+* Sale price affects variable product 'from:' price
+* Variation options (frontend) no longer lose your selections when changing an option

 = 1.0.2 - 02/10/2011 =
 * Fix in woocommerce_templates for when a shop is the front-page